Morimakan Koïta

-Morimakan Koïta is a Malian professional footballer, who plays as a midfielder for Sriwijaya FC.
+Morimakan Koïta is a Malian professional footballer, who plays as a midfielder.

 Club career

 On November 23, 2014, it was reported that he already signed with Indonesian-side Sriwijaya FC.

 International career

 In January 2014, coach Djibril Dramé, invited him to be a part of the Mali squad for the 2014 African Nations Championship.
-He helped the team to the quarter finals where they lost to Zimbabwe by two goals to one.
+He helped the team to the quarter-finals where they lost to Zimbabwe by two goals to one.